+Be Safe.
+Be Respectful.
+Be Responsible.
 Be a Learner.

 Verney Road School in partnership with parents, carers and the community provides the best opportunity for all children to have a meaningful and worthwhile education.
 We optimise communication, abilities, independence and enhance self-esteem and prepare each individual for a purposeful pathway into adulthood.